Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Evaluation

-Overall, the DT accurately reproduces system behavior under unpredictable arrival patterns, achieving error levels comparable to those observed for predictable workloads, albeit slightly lower due to the reduced evaluation space.
+We follow the same evaluation methodology as in the predictable-arrival experiments, where the sampled arrival rates only determine the initial values before applying the described transformations.
+The resulting SMAPE values are shown in the right part of Table~\ref{table:evaluation_table_dt_smape}.
+Overall, the DT accurately reproduces system behavior under unpredictable arrival patterns, achieving error levels comparable to those observed for predictable workloads, albeit with a slightly higher average error, which is expected given the increased complexity of the scenario.
 The right plot of Fig.~\ref{fig:dt_unpredictable} illustrates the evolution of running and waiting requests over time for both the DT and the real system in a specific scenario.
-The close alignment between the two traces highlights the DT’s ability to replicate scheduler dynamics, greedy KV-cache allocation, adapter loading behavior, and computation latency under highly dynamic traffic conditions.
+The close alignment between the two traces highlights the DT’s ability to replicate scheduler dynamics, KV-cache allocation, adapter loading, and computation latency under highly dynamic traffic conditions.